dimpase/M2/GitHowTo.md

 The source code will appear in a directory called `M2`, which you may rename if you wish.
 In that directory you can find the following items of interest:

-* Source code for the package Foo: the file `M2/Macaulay2/packages/Foo.m2` and possibly the directory `M2/Macaulay2/packages/Foo/` and its contents.
+* The source code for the package Foo: the file `M2/Macaulay2/packages/Foo.m2` and possibly the directory `M2/Macaulay2/packages/Foo/` and its contents.
-* Instructions for building *Macaulay2*: `M2/INSTALL`
+* The instructions for building *Macaulay2*: `M2/INSTALL`

 ## For package developers